 In collaboration with other student coordinators or apprentices, ALIVE student coordinators plan and run programs for students living in the residence halls and occasionally for the wider campus community.
 These programs are intended to help students explore questions about values, beliefs, purpose and callings in life.

-- Arrive to campus a week before the beginning of the fall semester to attend ALIVE training and orientation
+- Arrive on campus a week before the beginning of the fall semester to attend ALIVE training and orientation.

-- St. Norbert sophomores, juniors and seniors (as of 2012-13) of any faith tradition with a grade point average of at least a 2.5
+- Current St. Norbert first-year students, sophomores and juniors of any faith tradition with a grade point average of at least a 2.5.

 - $1,000 scholarship paid at $500 per semester

 - An hourly wage of $7.40 ($7.50 for second-year student coordinators)

 - The ALIVE peer ministry position is considered a student coordinator’s primary campus job.
 The details of secondary jobs must be worked out with Financial Aid.